Renew or Amend Park Use Permit - Commercial Recreation

 Commercial recreation permits issued for a term of less than one year are not eligible for renewal.

 Your permit must be in good standing before it will be renewed.
-All renewal requests are sent to the BC Parks Regional Office who makes the final decision to renewing your permit.
+The BC Parks Regional Office responsible for the proposed renewal area will decide whether or not to renew your permit.
 The BC Parks Regional Office may request that you submit further information regarding your activity.

 Costs and Responsibilities